Colony at the Peninsula

 No analysis available

-I searched for explicit statements that residents can see fireworks from the building, unit, or lanai.
-The remarks mention marina, mountain, Diamond Head, Koko Head, and ocean views, but nothing about fireworks views from the property.
+I searched for direct references to watching Friday night fireworks from a lanai, window, or unit.
+The remarks mention marina, mountain, Koko Head, and ocean views, but nothing indicates a fireworks view from the building.

 No analysis available